Nordine000/holbertonschool-hbnb/part4/fichiers_de_base/scripts.md

 }

 function displayPlaces(places) {
+    // Clear the current content of the places list
+    // Iterate over the places data
+    // For each place, create a div element and set its content
-    const placesList = document.getElementById('places-list');
+    // Append the created element to the places list const placesList = document.getElementById('places-list');
     placesList.innerHTML = '';

     places.forEach(place => {
         const placeCard = document.createElement('div');
         placeCard.className = 'place-card';